 The approach in the Malmaison case avoids this problem in cases of concurrent delay in the sense that the contractor is entitled to time, but not money.
 Apportionment, by its nature, defies the 'logic' of the obverse problem by allowing both claims to succeed, at least in part.

 Marrin accepts that the Malmaison approach requires a relaxation of the 'but for' test of causation, which requires a party to show that it is more likely than not that the harm suffered was caused by a breach of duty by the other party.
 However, that test is not a hard and fast one, and the courts have historically recognised that it may be appropriate to relax it in appropriate circumstances.

 The justification for doing so in concurrency cases it that it is necessary in order to avoid a result that runs contrary to the parties' express intentions - that is, that in JCT cases at least, the contractor is entitled to a "fair and reasonable" extension of time.
 Marrin also suggests that Malmaison adopts a fair approach, as the 'but for' test is relaxed in relation to time but not money.

-Malmaison remains the leading case law authority in England, and its approach to concurrency remains the approach in England and Wales: full extension of time, but no entitlement to loss and/or expense.
+Malmaison remains the leading case law authority in England, and its approach to concurrency remains the general approach in England and Wales: full extension of time, but no entitlement to loss and/or expense.
 Apportionment is only available north of the border.
 Marrin's definition of concurrency from back in 2002 also remains the generally accepted definition under English law.